 - You determine one or more assumptions that you want to model using a scenario.
 For example, what is the impact to the plan if salary increases are 4% instead of 2%? - You create a scenario for that file group, and then modify the assumptions as necessary to model the desired change.
-You might do this by changing the value of a file group variable for the scenario, or by editing values within the driver files of the scenario (or both). - You perform Process Plan Files on the scenario, to refresh the data for the changed assumptions and then save that data to the database. - You create a report that compares the data in the source file group to the data in the scenario, to see the impact of your changed assumptions.
+You might do this by changing the value of a file group variable for the scenario, or by editing values within the driver files of the scenario (or both). - You perform Process Plan Files on the scenario, to refresh the data for the changed assumptions and then save that data to the database.
+You can do this manually, or schedule it for processing using Scheduler. - You create a report that compares the data in the source file group to the data in the scenario, to see the impact of your changed assumptions.